dustinak/dustin-ldapserver/README.md

 NOTE: This is currently a work in progress.
 Use at your own risk!

-This module will setup and manage the configuration on 389ds/RHDS LDAP servers
+This module will setup and manage the configuration on 389ds/RHDS LDAP servers.
+It does this by madifying the dse.ldif file.
+The caveat here is to do this the dirsrv service must be down, so in the module I have an exec chain to do this.

 ##Module Description